 Towards zero waste in Banyule

-Over the past eight months we have been working with the community and a range of other stakeholders to develop a Draft Towards Zero Waste Management Plan 2019-2023.
+The Towards Zero Waste Management Plan 2019 - 2023 was adopted by Council on 19 November 2018.
 The Plan contains a 4-year action plan for Council’s waste management activities with a goal of achieving zero waste to landfill by 2030.

 Waste in Banyule, a shared responsibility